Unique Cultural Restaurants To Try In Salt Lake City (Part 3)

 Until now, I haven't been a big fan of Chinese food.
 I had some good dishes while I lived in South Korea but I have often been disappointed in the Chinese restaurants I have visited here in the US.

-At most Chinese restaurants we are given the American-Chinese menu, so you need to ask for the Chinese menu.
+At most Chinese restaurants we are given the American-Chinese menu, so you need to ask for the Chinese menu, if they have one.
 If there are no Chinese characters on the menu, you've got the wrong one.

 An acquaintance, who happens to be Chinese American, recommended Red Corner to me saying it is her favorite Chinese restaurant in Salt Lake.